OiWorld/MindTheWord/CONTRIBUTE.md

 jspm install
 ```

+**If above commands throw an exception, then**

+LINUX/UNIX : Run the commands as 'super user'/'root'

+WINDOWS : Run cmd prompt as Administrator

 Install the extension in Chrome as an unpacked extension.
 Install the folder which has `manifest.json`

 **To start the chrome application**, run